Submit the Multipurpose Family Income Form

 About the Multipurpose Family Income Form

-- Free school meals are available if your household’s income is less than or equal to the federal income guidelines.
+- Free or reduced-price meal eligibility is available if your household’s income is less than or equal to the federal income guidelines.
 If anyone in your household receives CalFresh, California Work Opportunity (CalWORKs), or Food Distribution Program on Indian Reservations (FDPIR) your student(s) will be eligible for free school meals through the case number included on your form.
 SFUSD also participates in Direct Certification.
 If you receive notification that your students are directly certified to receive meals at no cost, you do not need to submit this form.
 Children who meet the definition of homeless, migrant, or runaway are eligible for free meals, please submit the application.

 - The school meals program does not apply to the “public charge” rule.
 Free and reduced-price school meals are available regardless of citizenship status and eligible families should continue to apply.
 A social security number is not required on the application.
 Contact Angelina Romano, SFUSD Refugee and Immigrant Supports in Education (RISE-SF) at firstname.lastname@example.org or 415-242-2615 with questions.

 - By submitting the form, you are supporting our efforts to provide better school meals.
 Federal, local, and private grant funding is based on the number of eligible applications we collect.
 Even if your child does not eat school meals, submitting the form helps provide classroom funding at your school.

 - Your information is secure.
 Student Nutrition Services will share your information only for the purposes of determining free or reduced-price meal benefits, verifying eligibility, or for educational use.
 Our platforms provide secure online payments.